Antari-yan/Introduction-Ansible/README.md

 ## What is Ansible?
 Ansible is an IT automation tool.
 It can be used to Configure and Deploy Systems and Software.
-It can be viewed, in a classical way, as a collection of installer script to ensure a System reaches a desired state of operation, but with the intend of making these scripts reusable on multiple Systems while making it possible to re-run the same scripts on a System multiple times without making chages if the desired state has already been reached ([idempotent](https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html#term-Idempotency)).
+It can be viewed, in a classical way, as a collection of installer script to ensure a System reaches a desired state of operation, but with the intend of making these scripts reusable on multiple Systems while making it possible to re-run the same scripts on a System multiple times without making changes if the desired state has already been reached ([idempotent](https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html#term-Idempotency)).
 Through `SSH` it connects to Systems and Devices and manages them based on `YAML` and `Python` Code.
 Because of this Ansible is essentially agent-less.
 The target Systems only need to be able to accept SSH connections (e.g. openssh-server).
 It also has decent [Documentation](https://docs.ansible.com/ansible/latest/).